|Department||Commission on Children and Youth|

 Salary Range: Up to $46,000.00

-This position will be responsible for identifying and coordinating all aspects of professional multidisciplinary trainings in child maltreatment, providing administrative support to the Freestanding Multidisciplinary Teams Program Manager, and assisting the Program Manager with provision of training and technical assistance to multidisciplinary teams in Oklahoma.
-This position will correspond, collaborate, and coordinate with local, state, national, and international professionals in child maltreatment including prosecutors, law enforcement, child welfare, medical, mental health, and others.
+This position will serve as the Training Coordinator and be responsible for identifying and coordinating all aspects of professional multidisciplinary trainings on child maltreatment, providing administrative support to the Freestanding Multidisciplinary Teams Program Manager, and assisting the Program Manager with provision of training and technical assistance to multidisciplinary teams in Oklahoma.
+This position will correspond, collaborate, and coordinate with professionals in child maltreatment including attorneys, law enforcement, child welfare, medical, mental health, and others.

 1. Collect and analyze survey reports and inquires for training on child maltreatment topics to identify and develop professional development training opportunities for multidisciplinary audiences.

-4. Develop and execute marketing strategies for training events, including development and distribution of marketing materials to targeted audiences within child maltreatment and across websites and social media platforms.
+3. Develop and execute marketing strategies for training events, including development and distribution of marketing materials to targeted audiences within child maltreatment.

-14. Provide administrative support to the Programs Manager regarding FSMDT contracts, including printing, scanning, filing, organization of files, maintaining required documents, and tracking expenditures.
+12. Provide administrative support to the Program Manager regarding freestanding multidisciplinary team contracts, including printing, scanning, filing, organization of files, maintaining required documents, and tracking expenditures.

-17. Complete other duties as assigned by the Programs Manager and/or executive team.
+14. Complete other duties as assigned by the Program Manager and/or executive team.

-Education and experience requirements at this level consist of a Bachelor's degree in human services (e.g., psychology, social work, public health) and three (3) or more years of professional experience working in training coordination, training and technical assistance, and community outreach.
-Must have above average proficiency using Microsoft Office Suite.
+Education and experience requirements at this level consist of a Bachelor's degree in psychology, social work, public health, or similar, and three (3) or more years of professional experience working in program administration, training coordination, and provision of training and technical assistance.
+Must have above average proficiency with Microsoft Office Suite and written and oral communication skills.

 The Commission on Children and Youth has been authorized to utilize a Selective Qualification when interviewing applicants for this position.

-Candidate must have three (3) or more years of professional experience in the field of child maltreatment.
-Familiarity with the legal, social services, medical, and mental health systems responsible for protecting children is strongly preferred.
+Professional experience working in the field of child maltreatment and familiarity with the legal, social services, medical, and mental health systems responsible for protecting children is strongly preferred.

-Candidate must be able and willing to travel within the state and work a flexible schedule that will include some evenings and, potentially, weekends.
+Candidate must possess a valid Driver’s License, be able and willing to travel within the state and work a flexible schedule that will include some evenings and, potentially, weekends.

 Veteran’s preference points apply only for initial appointment in the classified service.